Matt Fariss: Early life, education, business career

 Fariss grew up on a farm.
 After graduating from Rustburg High School, he went into farming himself, and expanded into other related businesses, including co-ownership of the Lynchburg Livestock Market.

 Fariss married Crystal Dawn Brown.
 They have three children, Hunter, Bobby and Harrison.

 Political career

-The 59th district incumbent, independent Watkins Abbitt, Jr., retired in 2011 after 26 years of service.
+In 2011, the 59th district incumbent, independent Watkins Abbitt, Jr., announced his retirement after 26 years of service.
 Fariss, the Republican nominee, won a three-way race against Democrat Connie Brennan and independent Linda M. Wall, receiving 52.98% of the vote.
-Fariss is a social conservative, and opposes abortion, as well as same-sex marriage: "As delegate, he will oppose any effort on the state or local level to allow for marriage, partnership benefits, or recognition.
-Matt will work diligently to ensure that what has happened in New York and elsewhere will never happen in Virginia."
+Fariss labeled himself as a social conservative, opposing abortion, as well as same-sex marriage.